staghado/staghado.github.io/index.md

 ### BNP PARIBAS Cardif, **Data Scientist Intern**
 - *April 2023 - September 2023*
-  - Developed and implemented advanced OCR models tailored to accurately recognize handwritten and digital text within scanned documents, resulting in a 40% improvement in recognition accuracy..
+  - Developed and implemented advanced OCR models tailored to accurately recognize handwritten and digital text within scanned documents, resulting in a 40% improvement in recognition accuracy.
   - Utilized state-of-the-art models to optimize system performance and reduce inference time..
   - Developed text-to-image generation models employing latent diffusion models and GANs for handwritten image generation, resulting in a significant boost of model performance.